 Many homes, including older ones, have never had the insulation checked and may have the original insulation from the construction of the house.
 Over the past few decades, insulation materials have greatly improved.
 If your home is a few decades old with its original insulation, it’s time to look for improved options.

 Rising Energy Costs

-If you notice your heating and cooling costs are rising, replacing insulation which is inadequate may be an option.
+If you notice your heating and cooling costs are rising, replacing your inadequate insulation may be an option.
 Remember, there are a number of reasons why your electric bill may be on the rise so it’s a good idea to consult a professional for the best possible resolutions.

 If your home has experienced a leaky roof or any type of water buildup in your attic, you need to replace the insulation immediately.
 Mold loves to grow in warm, wet areas.
 This can be hazardous for your indoor air quality.
 If you are unsure whether your insulation should be replaced after a leak, call a professional who can preform a thorough inspection.

 If you have questions about replacing insulation in your home, contact CCAC, proudly serving the coastal bend.